 Given that premiums for Integrated Shield Plans increase over time and with age, it is important that you consider how you can continue financing your Integrated Shield Plan as you age should you wish to retain its coverage.

 It is recommended that you have a healthy savings plan and financial lifestyle that takes into account this goal.
-You may wish to consult your insurance agent or financial advisor to best think about what the appropriate financial goals and minimum insurance coverage you may need at every stage of your life.
+You may wish to consult your insurance agent or financial advisor to think about the appropriate financial goals and minimum insurance coverage you may need at every stage of your life.
 Buy wisely!

 How should I handle claims disputes with my insurer?